red-green-coding/object-mapper-benchmark/README.md

 This why we created this writup, which will allow us to referre to whenever we encounter this usage patterns.

+tldr: Reuse ObjectMapper with same configuration.
+They threadsafe as long as you do not change the configuration.

+## Why to reuse ObjectMapper instances

 Not reusing an ObjectMapper is less than ideal for two distinct reasons:
 - Creating the ObjectMapper itself is an expensive operation.
 TODO: why? maybe look at a  heap dump?
 <img src="object-mapper-memory.png" alt="object mapper inernal state" width="400"/>